joannebadua/Psychic-Game/README.md

 # About
 Are you the Pokemaster?

-This is a fun game to guess what letter is in Psyduck's head.
+Guess what letter is in Psyduck's head and win.

 Choose wisely a letter on your keyboard, and a pop-up will alert you if you guessed correctly.

 You have three chances to win.
 If you guess correctly, you get one win.
+If you don't guess correctly, try again.

 # Technology Used:
 * [Javascript (JS)] (https://developer.mozilla.org/en-US/docs/Web/JavaScript)